TeachBooks/mirror_mude_book/book/time_series/forecasting.md

 $$\hat{Y}_{t|t-1}=\hat{\beta}_1Y_{t-1}+...+\hat{\beta}_pY_{t-p}+\hat{\theta}_1\epsilon_{t-1}+...+\hat{\theta}_q\epsilon_{t-q}$$

 The above formulation is in conjunction with the Best Linear Unbiased Predictor (BLUP) for $Y_t$ in a given stochastic process.
+Further elaboration is beyond the scope of this week.
 The general form of BLUP is

 $$\hat{Y}_p=\mathrm{A}_p\hat{X}+\Sigma_{Y_p Y}\Sigma_{Y}^{-1}\hat{\epsilon}$$